Billy Howard is a 2011-2012 Rosalynn Carter Fellow in Mental Health Journalism.

 The University of Texas at Austin and the University of the Arts

-at the Rocky Mountain School of Photography in Montana.
+in Philadelphia and taught documentary photography at The Rocky Mountain School of Photography in Montana.

 He has received grants